Nakasone pitched trade with North Korea as part of 1980s appeal to China: declassified records | The Japan Times

 China and South Korea ended up establishing relations in 1992, while Japan and North Korea remain isolated from each other to the present day.

 Nakasone and Hu met in Beijing’s Great Hall of the People on Nov.
 8, 1986.
-According to a declassified cable dated the following day, Nakasone told Hu he was asked to pass on South Korean leaders’ message that “even if we cannot attain diplomatic relations with China, we want to expand (bilateral) exchange.”
+According to a declassified cable dated the following day, Nakasone told Hu he was asked to pass on a message from South Korean leaders that “even if we cannot attain diplomatic relations with China, we want to expand (bilateral) exchange.”

 He also communicated Seoul’s wish for bilateral trade with China and the mutual appointment of trade representatives.